 - (1) Special conditions and circumstances exist which are peculiar to the land, structure or building involved and which are not applicable to other lands, structures or buildings in the same zoning district. - Applicant Response: As noted previously, a major component of this proposed project is the complete renovation of this building and site.
-The existing lot coverage is legally non-conforming on the fourth floor. - (2) The special conditions and circumstances do not result from the actions of the applicant. - Applicant Response: The building has been nonconforming for many years prior to the Applicant's acquisition of the property. - (3) Granting the variance requested will not confer on the applicant any special privilege that is denied by this chapter to other lands, buildings or structures in this same zoning district. - Applicant Response: Any Applicant with the same circumstances could request similar relief. - (4) Literal interpretation of this chapter would deprive the applicant of rights commonly enjoyed by other properties in the same zoning district under the terms of this chapter and would work unnecessary and undue hardship on the applicant. - Applicant Response: The architectural renovation of this building is a critical element of this entire project.
-A literal interpretation of the ordinance would prevent the owners from renovating the building and utilizing the legally non-conforming floor area on the fourth story.
+The existing front-yard setback is nonconforming and the front yard setback is being reduced to accommodate the goals stated in the Worth Avenue Design Guidelines. - (2) The special conditions and circumstances do not result from the actions of the applicant. - Applicant Response: The building has been nonconforming for many years prior to the Applicant's acquisition of the property.
+The existing front-yard setback is nonconforming and the front yard setback is being reduced to accommodate the goals stated in the Worth Avenue Design Guidelines. - (3) Granting the variance requested will not confer on the applicant any special privilege that is denied by this chapter to other lands, buildings or structures in this same zoning district. - Applicant Response: Any Applicant with the same circumstances could request similar relief. - (4) Literal interpretation of this chapter would deprive the applicant of rights commonly enjoyed by other properties in the same zoning district under the terms of this chapter and would work unnecessary and undue hardship on the applicant. - Applicant Response: The architectural renovation of this building is a critical element of this entire project.
+A literal interpretation of the ordinance would prevent the owners from renovating the building and utilizing the legally non- conforming front-yard setback and would not accommodate the goals of the Worth Avenue Design Guidelines.